Introduction

 Why should I bother learning metric conversions if I use imperial units?

 Globalization, scientific standards, and international product specifications increasingly rely on the metric system.
 Understanding conversions like 5 meters to feet (16.4 ft) facilitates communication in international trade, travel, and online shopping where dimensions are often listed in meters.
 It also fosters a deeper understanding of spatial relationships and avoids costly errors when encountering metric instructions or blueprints.
-Beyond that, the metric system's base-10 structure offers inherent simplicity for calculations and scaling.
+On top of that, the metric system's base-10 structure offers inherent simplicity for calculations and scaling.

 Are there any advantages to using meters over feet for 5-meter measurements?